 I knew that Kenji and I were going to be pals the first time I went over to his apartment.
 Not ten minutes after I walked through the door, he pulled an alligator's hand out from his freezer and asked me how I wanted to cook it.
 This probably wouldn't impress all the ladies but I was smitten.

-When I asked Kenji if he knew of any good recipes for chicharrones, he instantly thought of a technique he learned in Colombia.
-The method seemed too good to be true: place segments of pork belly in a wok with a bit of water, set it over the stove, and let the fat render out over the course of a few hours.
-Towards the end, turn up the heat, thereby using the fat in the wok to deep-fry the belly.
+The Colombian method is as follows: Place segments of pork belly in a cooking vessel with a bit of water, set it over the stove, and let the fat slowly render out.
+Towards the end, after the water has cooked off, turn up the heat, thereby using the remaining liquified fat in the wok to fry the belly.

-I never thought to prepare chicharrones in such a manner.
-Yet without having tried the recipe, years of confiting experience gave me the confidence that the technique would be a winner.
 Not only does the Colombian method eliminate the need for additional oil in which to deep-fry the belly, it's also extraordinarily simple.
-Rendering lard for confit, in fact, employs exactly this process.
-Through low and slow heat, the fat that is rendered from the belly eventually replaces the water in which the belly first stews.
+It is remarkably similar to rendering lard for confit—through low and slow heat, the fat that is rendered from the belly eventually replaces the water in which the belly first stews.
 Towards the end, only the liquid fat remains, providing the requisite amount of cooking fuel for deep-frying the nuggets of belly.

 "Why use baking soda?"
 I asked.